Streamlined Manual "Word + Excel" Reporting

 Real-time, interactive Dashboard in Power BI for further “what-if” analysis

-Having all the data stored in the database has allowed the true value of the information to be realized.
-And, the Clinical Governance staff now have more time to focus on their prime goal, implementing the highest standard of patient safety across the Mater Hospitals.
+The Clinical Governance team now has more time to focus on their primary goals, implementing the highest standards of patient safety across the Mater Hospitals.

 What's New at Power On